 This is for informational purposes only, does not constitute individual investment advice, and should not be relied upon as tax or legal advice.
-Please consult the appropriate professional regarding your individual circumstance.
+Please consult the appropriate professional regarding your individual circumstances.

-Maximizing your Social Security Benefits assumes foreknowledge of your date of death.
-If as an example you wait to claim a higher monthly benefit amount but predecease your average life expectancy, it would have been better to claim your benefits at an earlier age with reduced benefits.
+Maximizing your Social Security Benefits assumes a foreknowledge of your date of death.
+If, as an example, you wait to claim a higher monthly benefit amount but predecease your average life expectancy, it would have been better to claim your benefits at an earlier age with reduced benefits.

-Advisory services offered through Asset Strategy Advisors, LLC (ASA).
-Securities offered through representatives licensed with either Concorde Investment Services, LLC (CIS), member FINRA/SIPC, or RCX Capital Group, LLC (RCX), member FINRA.
+Advisory services offered through Asset Strategy Advisors, LLC.
+(ASA).
+Securities offered through representatives licensed with Concorde Investment Services, LLC (CIS), member FINRA/SIPC.
 Insurance offered through Asset Strategy Financial Group, Inc. (ASFG).
-ASFG and ASA are independent of CIS and RCX.
+ASFG and ASA are independent of CIS and are separate companies.

 Share This Post With A Friend Or Family Member!